What Is a Family Genogram?

 This type of genogram is especially useful for understanding the inheritance of diseases like diabetes, cancer, or mental health disorders.

-4. Emotional Relationship Genogram Examples
+4. Emotional Relationship Genogram Templates

 An emotional family genogram shows the quality of relationships using different lines and symbols.
 For instance, an individual may have a close bond with their mother but a conflicted or distant relationship with their father.
 Conflict lines, cut-off indicators, and alliance markings help depict this emotional landscape.